BloomAPR: A Bloom's Taxonomy-based Framework for Assessing the Capabilities of LLM-Powered APR Solutions: Our Evaluation Framework

+\textbf{Objective}: The goal of the evaluation at the \texttt{Apply} layer is to assess whether SUEs can apply prior bug-fixing knowledge to textually altered synthetic bugs.
+These synthetic instances retain the core buggy patterns of the original benchmark, but are presented within newly constructed local contexts.\respto{E0-0.3} \respto{R1-0.4}

+\textbf{Approach}: We leveraged LLMs to first analyze each bug instance from the original static benchmark and then to generate novel synthetic bugs with corresponding test cases.
+These synthetic cases were created based on the LLM's analysis of each bug by preserving similar buggy behavior patterns from the original bug instances.

+For our prototype, we selected a different LLM, Claude 3.5 Sonnet, to analyze the benchmark bugs and generate the synthetic datasets.
+We chose Claude 3.5 Sonnet primarily for its generation quality and because it is outside the set of LLMs later evaluated in our case study.
+This choice does not guarantee the absence of data contamination in the strict sense.
+Rather, it is intended to reduce benchmark-construction bias by mitigating two risks: \emph{Shared Canonical Representation (Token Consistency)}~\cite{yuan2026silencer}, where the generator and the evaluated model may benefit from similar stylistic or token-level preferences, and the \emph{homework problem} (i.e., self-correction bias)~\cite{panickssery2024llm}, where a model is later evaluated on artifacts that it or a closely related model family effectively helped author.\respto{R1-8.1} Under this setup, we generated one primary synthetic bug-pattern dataset group:

-\item \emph{Synthetic Bugs with Similar Buggy behavior}: For each bug instance in \defectj, we prompted Claude to generate five sets of buggy code, bug fixes, and their corresponding test cases by feeding the model with this bug's buggy functions, fixed code snippets, and error messages.
-Due to space constraints, please check our replication package for an example. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \emph{Synthetic Bugs with Similar Buggy Behavior}: For each bug instance in the original static benchmark, we prompted Claude to generate one set of buggy code, bug fixes, and corresponding test cases using the buggy functions, fixed code snippets, and error messages of the original bug as input.
+The goal of this variant is to preserve a similar observable buggy behavior pattern while placing it in a new synthetic local context.

-These synthetically generated bugs, along with their corresponding fixes and test cases, were manually checked and corrected to ensure validity.

-\textbf{Evaluation Schemes}: To systematically evaluate the effectiveness of the SUEs, we have established the following classification of the SUE behavior while fixing a particular bug instance in \defectj under different versions synthetically created by Claude.